RolandWarburton/knowledge/programming/Javascript/Promise Chaning - Promises with Dependencies.md

 ]
 ```

-Next lets create the function that orderes these steps sequentially, and does all the stuff we mentioned above.
+Next lets create the function that orders these steps sequentially, and does all the stuff we mentioned above.

 ```js
 const steps = templateSteps; // rename this to be clearer